CEREBRUS-MAXIMUS/Surfer-Data/README.md

 To download the app, head over to [https://surferprotocol.org/desktop/installation](https://surferprotocol.org/desktop/installation).
 Or you can go to the releases page.

-For instructions on setting up the app locally and contributing to the project, please refer to the [Contributing Guidelines](CONTRIBUTING.md), [Helper Functions Documentation](HELPER_FUNCTIONS.md), and [Guide to Adding New Platforms](ADD_PLATFORMS.md).
+For instructions on setting up the app locally and contributing to the project, please refer to the [Contributing Guidelines](CONTRIBUTING.md) and [Setup Guide](SETUP_GUIDE.md).

 See the [open issues](https://github.com/Surfer-Org/Protocol/issues) for a full list of proposed features (and known issues).